bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

 Jinja2 is the templating language used by Ansible to render templates in roles.
 It is heavily used in the stack, and learning Jinja2 will often be needed to create custom roles.
-(But Jinja2 is simple if you are use to code or especially script with bash and python).

 Full documentation is available in a "single page":
 `Jinja2 template designer <https://jinja.palletsprojects.com/en/2.10.x/templates/>`_